DefangLabs/samples/samples/nocodb/README.md

 ## Configuration

-For this sample, you will need to provide the following [configuration](https://docs.defang.io/docs/concepts/configuration):
+For this sample, you will need to provide the following [configuration](https://docs.defang.io/docs/concepts/configuration).
+Note that if you are using the 1-click deploy option, you can set these values as secrets in your GitHub repository and the action will automatically deploy them for you.

 ### `NC_DB`
 Postgres database URL.
 NocoDB uses an odd, custom format for this.
 It should look like this: `pg://my.pg.hostname.com:5432?u=postgres&p=password&d=nocodb&ssl=true`.
 [Neon](https://neon.tech/) has a free tier and is easy to set up.